sarmad-bin-tahir/socialmedia/README.md

 	SQL_PASSWORD=12345678
 	SQL_DATABASE=social-media

-•	Django uses database migrations to manage database schema changes.
+Django uses database migrations to manage database schema changes.
 Run the following command to apply any pending migrations:

 	python manage.py migrate

-•	Use the following command to start the Django development server
+Use the following command to start the Django development server

 	python manage.py runserver

-•	Django app should now be running.
+The Django app should now be running.
 You can access it by opening a web browser and visiting ** http://localhost:8000/**

-## Docker Configurations
+### Docker Configurations
-•	After that create a database in Postgresql with the name “social-media”.
+After that create a database in Postgresql with the name “social-media”.

-•	In the terminal or command prompt, navigate to the directory where your Django project is located.
+In the terminal or command prompt, navigate to the directory where your Django project is located.

-•	Create a .env file and set the environment variables according to your need.
+Create a .env file and set the environment variables according to your need.
 For example,

 	IP_GEO_LOCATION_API_KEY="972666ebe6d54495992bce61d1c99a8f"
 	SQL_HOST=db